Stecker Machine Blog

 3. Momentum

 Yet, how can you predict if a new relationship has the potential to develop into a true partnership?
 The vetting process can be lengthy and in-depth, covering many aspects of a business relationship.
-If the vendor isn’t already ISO- or IATF-certified, the machine shop will perform a full site audit to ensure their quality meets its acceptable standards.
+If the vendor isn’t already ISO- or IATF-certified, the machine shop will perform a full site audit to ensure their quality meets its standards.

 • Are they willing to be financially transparent?